-Depending on the level of stability, players add between 1 CV to 3 CV per combat (not per unit) or must deduct between 1 CV and 3 CV per combat (again: not per unit).
+Depending on the level of stability players add between +1 CV to +3 CV per combat (not per unit) or must deduct between -1 CV and -3 CV per combat (again: not per unit).

 If the stability of a player is on level -8 and he loses another level, his people revolt and he is out of the game.
-See CHAPTER 14.
-REVOLUTION.
+See CHAPTER "REVOLUTION".

-If the stability of a player is on level +8 and he gains another level he receives 1 VP by reaching "Golden Age" on the stability chart.
+If the stability of a player is on level +10 and he gains another level he receives 1VP point by reaching "Golden Age" on the Stability Track.
 Once a player reached "Golden Age" on the Stability Track the marker can't be moved back by any event.

-Creating a trade post for the first time with one of the three luxury merchandises (SALT, GLASS or GOLD) allows a player to move one box to the right on the Stability Track.
+Creating a trade post for the first time with one of each of the three luxury merchandises (SALT, GLASS or GOLD) allows a player to move one box to the right on the Stability Track.

-When the capital of a power gets conquered, the cube on the Stability Track is moved three spaces to the left.
+When the capital of a power gets conquered the cube on the Stability Track is moved three spaces to the left.
 "Conquered" means that a power is creating a trade post in the hex of the enemy's capital.

-See list in the rules manual for when to change the stability status of a power.
+See list on the right of page 25 for when to change the stability status of a power.